NuggetsLtd/nuggets-did-resolver/doc/did-methods/did:nuggets.md

 ## Method Specific ID
 The `method-specific-id` component of a Nuggets DID maps to a single account on the Nuggets network.

 Nuggets uses a private Ethereum network as a ledger for management of user accounts.
-This means that each account no the Nuggets network is identified by a unique Ethereum address.
+This means that each account on the Nuggets network is identified by a unique Ethereum address.
 The `method-specific-id` is a Base58* representation of this Ethereum address.

 So, an Ethereum account with the address of: `0x47dCBa7a9a102338D3dA1198662e138D11185149` would map to a DID of: